 The MoD has had a thorough kicking over its Civil Service bonus payments but is in for real hiding in the press when the scale of the potential losses due to errors in the much-vaunted Joint Personnel Administration (JPA) system becomes more widely known.

-Towards the end of 2004 the MoD awarded a contract to EDS for the implementation of an intranet based pay and personnel administration system.
+Towards the end of 2004, the MoD awarded a contract to EDS for the implementation of an intranet-based pay and personnel administration system.

 EDS were to implement a Joint Personnel Administration (JPA) system for Armed Forces Personnel Administration Agency which was supposed to deliver £600 million savings to the MoD over 10 years with the contract due to end in November 2009

-JPA represented a key element of the MoD’s Defence Change Programme and, as a flagship project, was cited as a benchmark for future relationships between government and the IT supplier community.
+JPA represented a key element of the MoD’s Defence Change Programme and, as a flagship project, was cited as a benchmark for future relationships between the government and the IT supplier community.

 Commenting on the contract award, Graham Lay, Managing Director of EDS Defence, said:

 The relationship between AFPAA and EDS on JPA marks a turning point in the way suppliers and government work together to achieve the maximum benefit from partnering with each other.

 EDS will significantly improve the ongoing service delivery cost within the new service structure, and has guaranteed this cost saving in the agreement signed today.

 In almost every respect, this is a radical departure from the traditional supplier-customer relationship.
 In terms of teaming, financial gain share arrangements and delivering an agile government model this partnership sets a benchmark for the future.